T.E.A.M. Mentality

 4 Questions to Define Your Future:

-4. What type of challenges do you fear or let hold you back?
+What fears or challenges hold you back?

 The answers for achieving our dreams reside within the T.E.A.M. we build...